damongolding/immich-kiosk/README.md

 ## FAQ

+**Q: What is the difference between ImmichFrame and ImmichKiosk?**\
+**A**:The main differences between ImmichFrame and ImmichKiosk are in how they are set up and how they interact with Immich:

+- **ImmichFrame**: For individual devices
+   - Installed on each device you want to use.
+   - The device connects directly to Immich.
+   - Data is processed on the device itself.

+- **ImmichKiosk**: For multiple devices
+   - Installed once on a central server.
+   - Devices connect to it via a web browser, and it connects to Immich.
+   - Data is processed by the Kiosk server.

+In short, ImmichFrame is a 'one device, one installation, direct connection' setup, while ImmichKiosk is 'one installation, multiple devices, indirect connection.'"

 ![no-wifi icon](/assets/offline.svg)\
 **Q: What is the no wifi icon?**\
 **A**: This icon shows when the front end can't connect to the back end .